learn-co-curriculum/dsc-derivatives-conclusion/README.md

 ## How Does This Happen?

 To understand what's happening, let's take a minute to refreshen our memories.
 Remember that a derivative is the ***instantaneous rate of change*** or the ***slope*** of a function at a certain point $x$.
-Then, think about what happens when you reach a minimum or a maximum. essentially, your slope changes from positive to negative for a maximum, and from negative to positive for a minimum.
+Then, think about what happens when you reach a minimum or a maximum.
+Essentially, your slope changes from positive to negative for a maximum, and from negative to positive for a minimum.
 That is exactly what we see in the derivative functions: there is a change in sign for the $f'(x)$ values whenever $f(x)$ reaches a maximum or a minimum!

 ## Finding Minima or Maxima Mathematically